hotosm/fAIr/backend/ARCHITECTURE.md

 ### User test

 Send these one at a time from Swagger (`/api/docs/`) or any HTTP client.
-Every request needs the header `access-token: <FAIR_DEV_TOKEN>`.
+Every request needs `Authorization: Bearer <FAIR_DEV_TOKEN>`.
 Substitute the IDs returned from each step into the next.

 **1. Create the AOI** : `POST /api/v1/aois/`